GajendraShegunashi/FlutterApp/README.md

-# The code for Login page and Home page is present in Lib folder
+# The code for Login page and Home page present in Lib folder

 # b1_gajendra